What Is a TWIC Card and How Do You Get One?

 Who Needs a TWIC Card?

-For a trucking company looking to expand by hauling loads to exclusive, secure maritime locations, employing drivers with a TWIC card is necessary.
-A driver of any level, new or experienced, can apply for a TWIC card.
+Truckers who need access to secure maritime facilities and vessels must have a TWIC card.
+For a trucking company looking to expand by hauling loads to exclusive, secure maritime locations, employing drivers with a TWIC badge is necessary.
+A driver of any level, new or experienced, can apply.
+And while a trucker might have seen their share of miles inland, it can help to diversify routes and experience by gaining access to secure maritime facilities and vessels.

 Benefits of Having a TWIC Card